flipcamp/engagingstudents2/essays/graybill.md

-**Figure 1**. *Framework for relating the subdisciplines within the theory curriculum: “Bipartite” Model* [![](images/RG-image00.jpg)](images/RG-image00.jpg)
+**Figure 1**. *Framework for relating the subdisciplines within the theory curriculum: “Bipartite” Model.*
+[![](images/RG-image00.jpg)](images/RG-image00.jpg)

 The often-heard exhortation to integrate skills and written work within our teaching, however, hints at a possible problem with the bipartite conception itself.
 It is as though this way of thinking about our subdisciplines is non-integrative in some sense, and that we must make a special effort to overcome that.
 This essay will propose an alternate way of configuring the activities shown in Figure 1, with the hope of establishing a firmer foundation for integrating them.
 I will start with a few observations about the bipartite model in Figure 1, which will in turn suggest a way forward towards an alternative.